-- Be a Better Man in 30 Days Program, Chapter 7: Develop Rock-Solid Self-Control
+- How to Be a Superior Man, Chapter 7: Develop Rock-Solid Self-Control

-- Be a Better Man in 30 Days Program, Chapter 2: Take Control of the Direction of Your Life (The Difference Between Wants and Goals)
+- How to Be a Superior Man, Chapter 2: Take Control of the Direction of Your Life (The Difference Between Wants and Goals)

 - Dopamine Fasting 3.0: How to Get Motivated to Succeed in Real Life

 - 10 Ways to Keep Going When You Feel Like Giving Up

 - 24 Ways to Get Rid of the Victim Mentality and Adopt a Victor Mentality